 Magnus is a 2018 tri-color Whakanui x Wilsons Gina boarling.
 His litter weighed out at twice the size of a litter born just before so we expect lots of substance out of Magnus!
 AKPR Registered.

-2018 Tapeka x Ru.
+2018 Aria Giana x Ru.
 Double wattled, excellent growth rate and the black and white coloring we are coming to love!
-We are very excited to bring the Tapeka size to our herd and will look forward to her piglets next year!
 AKPR Registered.